 While the Queen favors brightly colored coat dresses for formal occasions, when it comes to off-duty style, Her Majesty is all about cardigans.
 Usually teaming a blouse and pleated skirt with a loose, open cardigan in a muted hue, the Queen has been pictured in button-down sweaters for decades, most recently when the monarch met her newest great-grandchild, Archie.

-At the other end of the style spectrum, rock icon Kurt Cobain introduced a whole new generation to the cardigan in the Nineties.
+At the other end of the style spectrum, rock icon Kurt Cobain introduced a whole new generation to the cardigan in the 1990s.
 The Nirvana frontman took an item of clothing usually seen on grannies and grandpas and made it cool, wearing moth-eaten chunky knits with band T-shirts and battered jeans.
 One of the singer’s most famous cardigans, worn for the band’s 1993 MTV Unplugged gig, sold at auction for $334,000.

 Preppy, fine-knit cardigans from brands like J. Crew were a mainstay in Michelle Obama‘s wardrobe as First Lady, reportedly leading to a spike in sales as fans sought to emulate her elegant style.
 On the night Barack Obama was elected as President in 2008, the First Lady wore a black cardigan over her red and black Narciso Rodriguez dress.

 With the release of Folklore, Taylor Swift put the cardigan back on the map.
 Given the pop star’s huge reach with 175 million followers on Instagram, we predict we’ll be seeing more cozy cardis in the shops once fall rolls around.